Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-1-memcpy.c: the function copies the memory area 2-strchr.c: the function locates a character in a string 3-strspn.c: the function get the length of a prefix substring
+1-memcpy.c: the function copies the memory area 2-strchr.c: the function locates a character in a string 3-strspn.c: the function get the length of a prefix substring 4-strpbrk.c: the function searches a string for any of a set of bytes